 Trump's willingness to intervene briefly made him a hero with some Syrians, who bestowed him with the honorific moniker Abu Ivanka amid anticipation that the brutish approach of the new US president might stop Assad in his tracks.
 After all, it takes a bully to fight a bully.

-Hopes were dashed when Trump reverted to the US's hollow Syria policy and talks between the regime and opposition stalled, with the Syrian regime cannibalising more Syrian land and Bashar Al-Assad free to continue his murder spree, so long as it was only conventional weapons he used against civilians.
+Hopes were dashed when Trump reverted to the US's standard, hollow Syria policy and talks between the regime and opposition stalled, with the Syrian regime cannibalising more Syrian land and Bashar Al-Assad free to continue his murder spree, so long as it was only conventional weapons he used against civilians.

 Few expect major changes to US-Syria policy regardless of whoever enters the White House in January, with a likely continuation of the same limp approach 13 years after the pro-democracy uprising broke out in Syria and descended into a brutal war killing 500,000 people.